 But, as the murmurs of the people in their dark quarters grew louder, the Paris middle classes and the representatives of the people at Versailles became more and more alarmed about a possible rising in the provinces.
-Better the King and Court than the people in revolt.2 The very day the three Orders were united, June the Government a certain mine of Carhaix, in Brittany, in order to secure a living for the workers.
+Better the King and Court than the people in revolt.2 The very day the three Orders were united, June 27, after the first victory of the Third Estate, Mirabeau, who until then was appealing to the people, separated himself completely from them, and advocated the separation of the representatives from them.
+He even warned